How to Make Money on Etsy: A Beginner-Friendly Guide

 4. You can use it as a supplement to your other sales channels

-If you already have a website of your own, you can make use of a multichannel selling strategy that allows potential customers to find you and purchase your products all across the internet.
+If you already have a website of your own, you can make use of a multichannel retailing strategy that allows potential customers to find you and purchase your products all across the internet.

 There are significant advantages to a multichannel selling approach, like creating opportunities for multiple streams of income and diversifying your risk across separate channels.
 We’ve all experienced the frustration of not being able to access a site during a large sale.
 If your site goes down, having an Etsy store can be the ideal backup.
 You’ll also look like a more established brand if customers can find you in more than one place, giving you a level of credibility that sellers on a single platform may not have.